 A great steak deserves a great pan: here are four we recommend.

-Whether you’re cooking up a filet mignon or a bone-in ribeye, one of the defining traits of a good steak is undeniably the outside crust.
-That buttery, salty char is irresistible, particularly when contrasted with a meltingly tender, juicy interior.
-To make a steak like this at home, you’ll want to have the proper pan—especially if you’re shelling out for a high-quality steak from the butcher.
+One of the defining traits of a good steak is undeniably the outside crust.
+A buttery, salty char is irresistible, particularly when contrasted with a meltingly tender, juicy interior.
+To make a steak like this at home, you’ll want to have the proper pan, especially when cooking a high-quality cut.

 While you’ve got a few options, to achieve a perfectly seared steak with an ideal temperature gradient—i.e., rarer in the center and less rare near the edges—you’ll need a pan that can get and stay ripping hot.
 Here are four of our favorite pans for cooking steaks.

 Our absolute favorite kind of pan for cooking steaks is a Carbon Steel Frying Pan.
 Lightweight like a Stainless Clad Frying Pan with the stellar heat retention of a cast iron skillet, our Carbon Steel pan also has excellent heat control, meaning you can easily lower the flame to avoid burning once you’ve gotten that perfect sear.
 Since it’s oven-safe, you can also use it to reverse sear or finish your steak in the oven.

 The Stainless Clad Frying Pan is another excellent option for cooking steaks on the stove.
 Similar to the Carbon Steel Frying Pan, our Stainless Clad Frying Pan is lightweight and lends a deep, even sear to your steak, while allowing you to easily adjust the pan’s temperature.